 Challenges in the traditional methods

 It is indeed shocking how the traditional workflow followed by most dentists today is so far behind in the high-tech world we live in.
 Take dental impressions for instance, which are the negative imprints of hard (teeth) and soft tissues in the mouth from which a cast is formed.
 Using this cast for fabricating the new tooth and having it fitted involves a lot of trial and error.
 Not to mention the duration of the entire process which is long and also uncomfortable or painful for the patients.
-A report published by German O. Gallucci it was found that the total treatment time of conventional impressive was 24:42 m/s while it was just 12:29 m/s (just about half) for digital impressions.
+In a report published by German O. Gallucci, it was found that the total treatment time of conventional impressive was 24:42 m/s while it was just 12:29 m/s (just about half) for digital impressions.

 Enters Digital Dentistry